whyjustin/magic-mirror-voice/README.md

 **NOTE: The following instructions are arguably more difficult that running Magic Mirror in serveronly mode and displaying the mirror in a full screen browser.**

-There is a work around, but pending a resolution to https://github.com/joeferner/node-java/issues/344, this involves downgrading Magic Mirror's Electron client to 1.2.8 by adjusting the package.json and reinstalling npm dependencies.
+There is a work around, but pending a resolution to [Issue #344](https://github.com/joeferner/node-java/issues/344), this involves downgrading Magic Mirror's Electron client to 1.2.8 by adjusting the package.json and reinstalling npm dependencies.
 After doing so, and installing the Magic Mirror Voice dependencies, running the following will clear up any errors.

 ```
 ./node_modules/.bin/electron-rebuild -v=1.2.8